-soundLINCS’ experienced Music Facilitators take a hands-on approach, encouraging young patients to participate in a fun, relaxing and therapeutic music experience. soundWELL has been running since Autumn 2013, and to date we have worked with over a thousand patients, parents and siblings across three hospitals in Lincolnshire!
+soundLINCS’ experienced Music Facilitators have taken a hands-on approach, encouraging young patients to participate in a fun, relaxing and therapeutic music experience. soundWELL commenced in Autumn 2013, and to date we have worked with over a thousand patients, parents and siblings across three hospitals in Lincolnshire!

 The first 12 week phase of the project in 2016 took place at Lincoln County Hospital and saw soundLINCS Music Facilitators working both bedside and in the playroom with patients, exploring a wide range of instruments from mandolins and ukuleles to DJ’ing and techno apps.

-The inspiration week for the second phase runs from 13th to 17th June in the Rainforest Children’s Ward and fuses Musical Theatre & Storytelling, featuring an exciting installation for Healthcare professionals, Patients & their families in the Play Room. soundLINCS have been delivering Music Sessions with Patients, working closely with Play Specialists & staff to develop musical creativity skills.
+The inspiration week for the second phase ran from 13th to 17th June in the Rainforest Children’s Ward fusing Musical Theatre & Storytelling, featuring an exciting installation for Healthcare professionals, Patients & their families in the Play Room. soundLINCS have been delivering Music Sessions with Patients, working closely with Play Specialists & staff to develop musical creativity skills.

 As part of the project previously, soundLINCS Music Facilitators worked with patients to create their own musical tracks that they recorded and saved on the iPads.
 This created a CD of original music that can be played in the waiting room while people wait for out-patient appointments.
 You can listen to an example of some of these tracks here:

 We don’t stop spreading the message of music’s health and wellbeing benefits when we’re not at the hospital though, as we have taken the opportunity to represent ourselves on over a dozen maps at the hospital, reaching 3/4 million people annually.